furqanagwan/100Club/PC/Grand Theft Auto San Andreas Definitive Edition/Steam/README.md

-The Location of the file is stored in following location:
+The location of the save files is stored in following location:

 Windows